armytag/langs/speedlang23/grammar.md

 ### Verbs

 Present tense verbs a fairly synthetic and mark aspect, mood, and noun agreement via affixes.
-However, each verb has a single past tense form and is accompanied by a specific auxiliary verb which takes all of the typical marking.
+However there is only a single past tense form for verbs, which is accompanied by a specific auxiliary verb that takes all of the typical verbal marking for the clause.

 #### Present Tense

-Verbs take prefixes to indicate aspect.
+Verbs take prefixes to indicate aspect/mood.

 When a subject is dropped and conveyed only from verbal agreement, the verb is called an ***integrated verb***.

 When no other words precede a transitive integrated verb within a clause, the oblique clitic will attach to the verb and create a ***composite verb*** which marks both agent and patient.
 These composite verbs can form entire clauses on their own.

 #### Past Tense

+### Adjectives

+Adjectives behave like nouns, and most can derive into nouns with zero derivation.

 ## Syntax